scipy-lectures/scientific-python-lectures/intro/scipy.rst

     be very boring, we concentrate instead on a few examples to give a general idea of how to use ``scipy`` for scientific computing.

-`scipy` is composed of task-specific sub-modules:
+:mod:`scipy` is composed of task-specific sub-modules:

 =========================== ===============================================
 :mod:`scipy.cluster`         Vector quantization / Kmeans